probe-rs/webpage/content/docs/getting-started/installation.md

 ## RPM-based Linux (Fedora, CentOS)

 ```
-dnf install systemd-devel libusbx-devel
+dnf install libusbx-devel libftdi-devel libudev-devel openssl-devel
 ```

 ## Windows

-On Windows you can use [vcpkg](https://github.com/microsoft/vcpkg#quick-start-windows) to install the prerequisites:
+On Windows you can use [vcpkg](https://github.com/microsoft/vcpkg/#quick-start-windows) to install the prerequisites:

 ```
 # dynamic linking 64-bit